inciteful-xyz/inciteful-blog/_posts/2021-10-11-testing-mag-replacements.md

 ## Data Dumps
 To start, both do regular data dumps.
 Semantic Scholar has [monthly downloads](https://api.semanticscholar.org/corpus/download/) available to everyone.
 I was told that The Lens will do data dumps but you have to request special access.

 I don't have access to a Lens data dump so I can't comment on it.
 But the downside to using the Semantic Scholar data dump is that (as of this writing) none of the above enrichments, outside of the abstract, are actually in the data dump.
 You need to hit the API to get them.
-Which is a problem, since I could really beef up the functionality of the site with them but I need them locally.
+Which is a problem, since I could really beef up the functionality of the site that data but I need have access to it locally.
 I'm not sure how they would feel about me hitting the API a couple of hundred of million times to get the data :)

 ## Update Data Through the API
 Once you have downloaded a data dump, it would be nice to just be able to hit the API for the most recently changed data rather than download the entire dump once again.
 This is how the Crossref API works by default.
 The Lens allows you to do that in a round about way through their search API (more on that below) but Semantic Scholar does not.
 You can only search papers by keyword or by ID.
 That makes it hard to find out about the new papers you've never seen before.